JSBSim-Team/jsbsim/joss_paper/paper.md

 # Statement of Need

 Aerospace researchers, instructors, and engineers often need a flight dynamics model (FDM) that is scientifically credible and openly accessible.
 Existing FDMs are either proprietary, tightly integrated with specific simulators, or lack extensibility for custom modeling, automated testing, or integration into research pipelines.
 Others have been in development for so long that they have become difficult to adapt or even to understand.
 JSBSim fills this gap by offering a standalone, open-source FDM with a clear architecture, straightforward and predictable behavior, and a long history in academic, government, and open-source projects.

-The JSBSim XML-based model definitions support validation, and scriptable running supports reproducibility.
+The JSBSim XML-based model definitions support validation, and scriptable running supports testing and reproduceibility.

 # Early Motivation

 While electro-mechanical flight *trainers* (such as Link’s Blue Box) have been around for almost 100 years, flight simulation codebases have been around since the mid-70s, beginning with Bruce Artwick’s first foray into computer-based flight simulation, as part of his engineering thesis - fifty years ago!
 Some of the earliest codebases were written in Fortran and evolved over the years into very capable and trusted tools.
-However, over the years, additions to those codebases by various contributors resulted in code that was less cohesive, brittle, and hard to read.
+However, over decades, additions to those codebases by various contributors resulted in code that was less cohesive, brittle, and hard to read.

 The C++ programming language emerged in the mid-1980’s and began to see widespread use due in part to its support for object-oriented design concepts.
 In the mid-1990’s after having worked for ten years on flight simulation tasks involving older, hard to read and use legacy code, the original JSBSim developer thought, “there’s got to be a better way,” and began experimenting with flight simulation code in C++, which seemed to be a very well-suited language for flight simulation.